skip to main content

 woman working on laptop

-Lenders that issue no-credit-check loans typically don’t look at your traditional credit history, and can be an option for those with bad credit or no credit.
+Lenders that offer no-credit-check loans typically don’t look at your traditional credit history, and can be an option for those with bad credit or no credit.

-If you have a low credit score or don’t have any credit at all, finding a loan from a traditional financial institution such as a bank can be difficult.
+If you have a low credit score or don’t have any credit at all, obtaining a loan from a traditional financial institution such as a bank may be difficult.
 Since traditional loans typically require a FICO credit score of 670 or above, you may need to consider a loan that doesn’t require a traditional credit check.

 What are no credit check loans?